Generalized Degrees of Freedom of Noncoherent Diamond Networks: Main Results

-In the last step, we defined $\brac{\mathcal{P}_{1}}=\sup_{p\brac{\xrtwo,\xroneone,\xronetwo}}\min\cbrac{\ps_{1},\brac{T-1}\lgbrac{\rho_{\text{sr}2}^{2}}+\ps_{2}}$.
 The optimization problem $\mathcal{P}_{1}$ can be viewed as a tradeoff between a MISO cut (Figure~\ref{fig:MISOcutanalysis} on page~\pageref{fig:MISOcutanalysis}) and a parallel cut (Figure~\ref{fig:parallelcutanalysis} on page~\pageref{fig:parallelcutanalysis}).
-The tradeoff arises because the unknown channel (channel is unknown to the destination and the relays) from one of the relays act as an interference to the transmission from the other relay, hence the operation of Relay $\text{R}_{1}$ and Relay $\text{R}_{2}$ need to be optimized. \end{IEEEproof} In the following lemma, we further reduce $\mathcal{P}_{1}$ into a form that can be solved explicitly.
+The tradeoff arises because the unknown channel (channel is unknown to the destination and the relays) from one of the relays act as an interference to the transmission from the other relay, hence the operations of Relay $\text{R}_{1}$ and Relay $\text{R}_{2}$ need to be optimized. \end{IEEEproof} In the following lemma, we further reduce $\mathcal{P}_{1}$ into a form that can be solved explicitly.

 \begin{lem} The optimal value of $\mathcal{P}_{1}$ has the same gDoF as the optimal value of $\mathcal{P}'_{1}$. i.e., {\normalfont